Faye12/CodeWord/README.md

-# hello, welcome to my CodeWords.
+# hello! welcome to my CodeWords